 Exporting business goods from any destination doesn’t get much more complicated than when it comes to shipping vehicles to Canada.
 These are seriously heavy pieces of equipment, after all, and their movement often requires both specialist handling and varied legal compliance.
 Still, the successful exporting and importing of vehicles could see your business doing a booming trade, especially if you consider shipping to and from an upcoming auto country like Canada.

-Shipping vehicles to and from Canada involves some important details.
-First and foremost, both U.S. and Canadian vehicle shipping regulations need to be followed.
+Shipping vehicles to and from Canada involves a lot.
+Both U.S. and Canadian vehicle shipping regulations must be followed.
 The DOT and EPA are responsible for U.S. regulations, while Transport Canada includes most Canadian regulations under the Motor Vehicle Safety Act.
-Additionally, other factors including choosing the right shipping services, cost of shipping vehicles, and insurance considerations need to be taken into account.
+Other factors include choosing the right shipping services, cost of shipping vehicles, and insurance considerations.

 The guide below will provide you with the details you need to successfully ship vehicles to and from Canada.